Tag Archives: gso

 Now when you supply the updates to DCIG please please use the National Website Pink Form which will ensure that your meeting details are correct on alcoholics-anonymous.org.uk.
 The link gets you to the online form and it takes 10 minutes to enter the update.
 You will need all the group information from the Members (Confidential) WTF.
 Plus names and phones for Secretary, Treasure and GSR plus a postal address for mail.
 Only the groups have all of this and it is their responsibility to provide it via the Pink Form.

-For Intergroup Office changes and Registration please us the Officer Registration Form available on this link .
-Please forward the form as directed.
+For Intergroup Office changes and Registration please use the Officer Registration Form

 Online Meeting List for UK and Europe